6 Moves to Fix Muscular Imbalances

 Secure a light- to moderate-weight resistance band around a stable object such as a squat rack.
 Stand a few feet away from the base of the machine and hold the band at shoulder height, arms straight, and pack your shoulder blades.
 Drive your elbows out and back to pull the band apart and toward your forehead, attempting to get as much distance between your hands as possible.
 Slowly return to the start.

-Note: Make sure you’re opening your arms as you’re pulling to best engage the proper muscles, especially the rear delts.
+Note: Make sure you’re opening your arms as you’re pulling to best engage the proper muscular imbalances.

 - Accessory muscles worked: Glutes, hamstrings